 But this means that people might start to treat you differently.
 They might try to avoid you too.
 It might become harder to make or keep friends.
 This can make you feel as if your beliefs were justified in the first place.

 Safety behaviours can sometimes start to act as evidence for your paranoid thoughts.
 You might think that you are safe because you do those things and then do them even more.
-But this means you don't have a chance to try different ways of dealing with scary situations or to test your beliefs and see if they are justified or not.
+But this means you don't have a chance to try different ways of coping with scary situations or to test your beliefs and see if they are justified or not.

 Talking therapies can help you test your thoughts and practise dealing with scary situations and people.
 This can be very uncomfortable at first but the therapist should offer you a lot of support and take things at a pace that you can manage.